 Is 40 Degrees Too Cold For Pepper Plants?

-Pepper plants are adaptable to various climates.
-They generally flourish in the warm conditions of spring and summer, yet certain types can also prosper in cooler temperatures.
+Pepper plants can thrive in a range of climates.
+They typically do well in the warm weather of spring and summer, but some varieties can also succeed in cooler climates.

 Pepper plants may thrive in mild springs and hot summers, but some varieties are not frost-tolerant.
 With proper protection indoors, however, some pepper plants can still make it through winter successfully.